Volume 33, Issue 2 (6-2024) JGUMS 2024, 33(2): 228-239 | Back to browse issues page

 URL: http://journal.gums.ac.ir/article-1-2654-en.html

-1- Department Sport Injuries and Corrective Exercises, Faculty of Physical Education and Sport Sciences, Bu-Ali Sina University, Iran
+1- Department of Sport Injuries and Corrective Exercises, School of Sport Sciences, Bu-Ali Sina University, Hamadan, Iran.

-Background: Chronic non-specific low back pain (CNSLBP) is a public health issue associated with a complex interaction of biopsychosocial factors.
-Electroencephalography (EEG)( Neurofeedback) is one of the methods used to assess and treat psychological factors associated with pain and increase awareness of the activity of different parts of the brain.
+Background Chronic non-specific low back pain (CNSLBP) is a public health issue associated with a complex interaction of biopsychosocial factors.
+Electroencephalography (neurofeedback) is one of the methods used to assess and treat psychological factors associated with pain and increase awareness of the activity of different parts of the brain.

-Objective: The aim of the present clinical trial was to investigate the effectiveness of NFBT exercises on psychological variables (pain, disability and kensiophobia) in women with chronic CNSLBP.
+Objective The present clinical trial investigates the effectiveness of neurofeedback training (NFBT) exercises on psychological variables (pain, disability, and kensiophobia) in women with CNSLBP.

-Conclusion: The NFBT lead to a reduction in the perception of pain intensity, disability and Kinesiophobia. but they do not address the underlying cause of pain in this group of patients; instead, they only modulate the response to pain sensation processing.
+Conclusion NFBT leads to a reduction in the perception of pain intensity, disability, and kinesiophobia; however, they do not address the underlying cause of pain in this group of patients.
+Instead, they only modulate the response to pain sensation processing.

 Review Paper: Research | Subject: General